 Need to show percentage or compare several products or projects?
 Pie charts are a great tool for that.
 You can place text on the white or colored background, or make charts bigger and eliminate the amount of description.
 Notice how adding a simple background shape improves the look of the data presentation.
 Now it’s more the infographics than a standard MS Office chart, isn’t it?

-#2: Enhancing pie chart with illustrated data legend
+2. Enhancing the pie chart with the illustrated data legend

 For cases when you have to present numerical data in one chart, you can apply such legend illustration by adding category icons and adjusting the chart colors: